A data scalable augmented Lagrangian KKT preconditioner for large scale inverse problems: Introduction

 where $B$ is a linear operator encoding the action of the observation process (i.e., the observation operator).
 Further, let the state variable $u$ depend on a parameter $q$ through a linear state equation,

 where $A$ is the forward operator, $T$ maps the parameter to the residual of the state equation, and $f$ is the known right hand side source.
 We seek to reconstruct the parameter $q$ based on the observations $y$.
-This inverse problem leads naturally to the following least squares optimization problem,
+Under an independent and identically distributed (i.i.d.)
+Gaussian noise model,\footnote{The least squares formulation in \eqref{eqn:linear_optimization_problem} also applies to general (non-i.i.d.)
+Gaussian noise models after re-weighting the data misfit equation \eqref{eqn:obs_with_noise} by the inverse square root of the noise covariance.} this inverse problem naturally leads to a least squares optimization problem of the following form,

 where $R$ is a suitably chosen regularization operator and $\alpha$ is a regularization parameter.
-We focus on the computationally difficult case in which the noise $\noisevector$ is small, the observations $y$ are highly informative about the parameter $q$, and the regularization parameter $\alpha$ is correspondingly small.
+We focus on the computationally difficult case in which the observations $y$ are highly informative about the parameter $q$, and the regularization parameter $\alpha$ is correspondingly small.
 The KKT system expressing the first order necessary condition for an optimal solution of \eqref{eqn:linear_optimization_problem} is

-where $A^*,B^*, R^*, T^*$ denote the adjoints of $A,B,R,T$, respectively, and $\adjoint$ is the adjoint variable (or Lagrange multiplier) for the state equation.
+Here all operators are linear, possibly unbounded, maps between suitable Hilbert spaces.
+The symbols $A^*,B^*, R^*$, and $T^*$ denote the adjoints (in the Hilbert space sense) of $A,B,R$, and $T$, respectively, and $\adjoint$ denotes the adjoint variable (or Lagrange multiplier) for the state equation.
 More details regarding our setting and notation are provided in Section \ref{sec:notation}.
 We denote the KKT operator by $K$.
 For large-scale problems, direct factorization of $K$ is not computationally feasible due to both memory and CPU time considerations, and iterative methods must be used.
 Krylov methods, MINRES \cite{PaigeSaunders75} in particular, are the gold standard for iteratively solving this kind of large scale symmetric indefinite system.
 The performance of the MINRES method strongly depends on the clustering of the spectrum of the preconditioned operator, the more clustered the better \cite{WathenFischerSilvester95}.
 In this paper we propose clustering the spectrum of the KKT operator by using the following block diagonal preconditioner,

 where $I$ denotes the identity map associated with the appropriate inner product (in the computations, a mass matrix).
 We further propose choosing $\rho = \sqrt{\alpha}$ based on theoretical results and numerical evidence.
 In our theory and numerical experiments we assume that $A$ and $R$ are invertible maps.
 Although the application of preconditioner \eqref{eqn:preconditioner} and the abstract theory we present in Section \ref{sec:theory} do not depend on invertibility of $T$, much of the intuition behind the assumptions of the theory is lacking in the case where $T$ is non-invertible.
 Remedies for this case are the subject of ongoing research.
 While existing data scalable KKT preconditioners usually require regularization operators $R$ that are spectrally equivalent to the identity,\footnote{A review of existing work is presented in Section \ref{sec:review_of_existing_work}.
 In particular, see Sections \ref{sec:adjoint_schur} and \ref{sec:block_scaling}.} our preconditioner \eqref{eqn:preconditioner} performs well even if $R$ is a discretization of an unbounded operator (e.g., Laplacian regularization).